asantone/pk12/docs/04-Chapter4.md

 # Materials and Tools List

-This section describes the materials and tools needed to construct a basic PVC didgeridoo and a basic PVC paixiao.
+This chapter describes the materials and tools needed to construct a basic PVC didgeridoo and a basic PVC paixiao.

 ## PVC Didgeridoo